ggeDCAA/ggeAdmit/README.md

 Reviewer assignment can follow a relatively straightforward workflow.
 First, import a reviewers and applicants dataset.
 The reviewers dataset should columns with Name ("Lastname, Firstname"), Email, and type (type indicates "Student" or "Faculty").
 The applicants dataset should contain columns `Name` ("Lastname, Firstname"), `Email`, and then 6 columns for Faculty Members with whom applicants are interested in working (each called `Faculty.Member.i` where i takes a value from 1 to 6).
 Note: The names for `Faculty.Member.i` should be in the format "Lastname, Firstname" and those names MUST match the names in the reviewers dataset.
 For example, a link between Reviewer Charles Darwin and Applicant's Faculty.Member.1 interest "Darwin, Charlie" cannot be inferred by ggeAdmit.
 For your convenience, we include a sample dataset of reviewers and applicants (all names and email addresses are random combinations of letters).

 ```
+## Import data
+# Access built-in sample data.
+All installations of ggeAdmit should put the sample data in the same location, which can be identified using the `system.file()` function here.
 reviewersFP = system.file("extdata",
   "sampleReviewers.csv",
   package = "ggeAdmit")